 Lending money to mum and dad – Loan to Parent

-1. Sad child
+1. Sad child lends money to parents

-The Family Court is not interested that the money was a gift from you.
-Instead, build and get mum to sign this Loans to Parent Agreement. loan to parent
+The Family Court is not interested that the money is a gift from you.
+Instead, build and get mum to sign this Loan to Parent Agreement. loan to parent

-There is no Loan to Parent Agreement to say it was a loan – so it was a gift from you.
-Yipee, what a great windfall.’
+There is no Loan to Parent Agreement to say it was a loan.
+So it is a gift from you.
+Yippee, what a great windfall.’

-2. Smart child
+2. Smart child lends money to parents

-The toy boy states that her assets are $400k.
-He wants $200k.
+The toy boy states that her assets are $600k.
+He wants $300k.
 The Family Court is shown the legally prepared Loan Agreement.
 The Family Court orders that he gets nothing.
 This is because your mum’s net assets are nil.

 There is nothing wrong with helping your parents financially.
 But protect the money in case:

-2. your parents go bankrupt
+- your parents go bankrupt

-3. your dad suffers from drugs prescribed by his doctor
+- your dad suffers from drugs prescribed by his doctor

-4. your mum suffers a mental condition
+- your mum suffers a mental condition

-5. your parents stop loving you
+- your parents stop loving you

-6. you run out of money yourself
+- you run out of money yourself

 Never ‘give’ your parents money.
 Always ‘lend’ them money ‘payable on demand’.
 Get it back if something goes wrong.

-When making a loan to parent:
+When a child lends money to a parent:

 1. talk with all your parents and your siblings together about the loans